Homogeneous spaces in tensor categories: Preliminaries

-To prove (1) and (3), the property of being a universal homeomorphism is local, so we may assume $\XX$ is affine, given by the spectrum of a commutative algebra $A$.
-The morphism $A\to\ol{A}$ is the quotient by a nilpotent ideal which is always a universal homeomorphism.
+To prove (1) and (2), the property of being a universal homeomorphism is Zariski local on the base \cite[\href{https://stacks.math.columbia.edu/tag/0CEX}{Lem.~35.23.11}]{Stacks}, so we may assume $\XX$ is affine, given by the spectrum of a commutative algebra $A$.
+The morphism $A\to\bar{A}$ is the quotient by a nilpotent ideal which is always a universal homeomorphism.

-For (3), we may now invoke (2) which tells us that it suffices to show $\Spec \ol{A}\to\Spec A_{(0)}$ is a universal homeomorphism.
-However by (GR), the morphism $A_{(0)}\to\ol{A}$ satisfies the (2) of Lemma \ref{lemma univ homeo stacks}.
-Finally, the fact that $A_{(0)}\to A$ is finite is stated in Corollary \ref{Cor:AM}. \end{proof}
+For (2), we may now invoke the case of $f_0$ for (3) which tells us that it suffices to show $\Spec \bar{A}\to\Spec A_{(0)}$ is a universal homeomorphism.
+However by (GR), the morphism $A_{(0)}\to\bar{A}$ satisfies (2) of Lemma \ref{lemma univ homeo stacks}.
+Finally, $A_{(0)}\to A$ is finite by Proposition~\ref{Cor:AM}. \end{proof}